Moje prezentacje o e-marketingu dla Pani Roksany

 Missing negative filter, how it can look at websites from UI/UX point of view

 My last entry was Missing filter through all websites within UI/UX context: xFilter.
 I outlined there the reason why negative filter should be available from User Experience point of view.
 Using job portals I can narrow down results that include .net and C# technology stack but not to exclude Python language.
 Clothes website stores like Zara, Desigual give us shoes filter.
 We are able combine shoes filter with colours.
 It is not so handy when we want to exclude red shoes.
-What if someone has 3 pairs of red one and want something else this time?
+What if someone has 3 pairs of red shoes and want something else this time?
 Accommodation portals f.e.
 Booking.com?…

 Continue ReadingMissing negative filter, how it can look at websites from UI/UX point of view